falafelrapper/MERN-book-search/README.md

 ## The Completed Challenge

-After completing the challenge, we should now have a functioning portfolio page that you can view and get in contact with me now.
+After completing the challenge, we should now have a functioning site that is through Render and can be used with the MERN stack.
 You can view all here [here](https://zachary-roy.netlify.app/)!

 ## Credits
 This refactor was completed by Zachary Roy